 - Massage painful areas.
 Apply gentle pressure to your scalp or temples.
 Alleviate muscle tension with a shoulder or neck massage.
 If you engage in having regular massage treatments with a Professional Massage therapist this has been known to help prevent migraines.

 - Drink a caffeinated beverage.
 In small amounts, caffeine can enhance the pain-reducing effects of acetaminophen and aspirin.
 Be careful, however.
 Drinking too much caffeine too often can lead to withdrawal headaches later on

 - Sleep well – Migraines may keep you from falling asleep or wake you up at night.
 Likewise, migraines are often triggered by a poor night’s sleep.
 Here’s help encouraging sound sleep.

 - Establish regular sleep hours.
 Wake up and go to bed at the same time every day – even on weekends.
 If you nap during the day, keep it short.
 Naps longer than one hour may interfere with night-time sleep.

 - Unwind at the end of the day.
 Anything that helps you relax can promote better sleep.
-Listen to soothing music, soak in a warm bath or read a favorite book.
+Listen to soothing music, soak in a warm bath or read a favourite book.
 But watch what you eat and drink before bedtime.
 Heavy meals, caffeine, nicotine and alcohol can interfere with sleep.